Full-Court Miracle

-Full-Court Miracle is a 2003 Disney Channel Original Hanukkah Movie.
+Full-Court Miracle is a 2003 American Hanukkah sports drama film released as a Disney Channel Original Movie.
 It premiered on November 21, 2003.
 Inspired by the true story of University of Virginia Cavaliers basketball star Lamont Carr, the film centers on a group of young Jewish basketball players who search for a coach to help them out of a slump during the Hanukkah season.
 It was filmed in Toronto.